Sad-Merezha/GuardAntivirusMonitor/README.md

 ### 🌟 Features:
 * Shows all opened processes and their ID numbers (PIDs)
-* Checks all processes for viruses using MD5 hashes
+* Checks all processes for viruses
 * Has a "SCAN FILE" button to choose and check any file
 * Has a live search bar to find process what you need
 * Has a "KILL PROCESS" button to stop any process